-Germany’s far-right party likely to make gains in eastern region elections
+Germany’s far-right party makes gains in eastern region elections

-The anti-immigration Alternative for Germany (AfD) is likely to dominate Thuringia and Saxony polls, in a blow for Chancellor Olaf Scholz’s coalition.
+Alternative for Germany (AfD) is on course for 33.5% followed by the conservatives on 24.5% in Thuringia.

-Voters in two German states are casting their ballots in an election expected to deal a blow to Chancellor Olaf Scholz’s government and deliver big gains for the far-right Alternative for Germany (AfD).
+Germany’s far-right AfD is on track to coming first in the state election of Thuringia, an exit poll by broadcaster ZDF said, although it will unlikely be able to form a government.

 Keep readinglist of 4 items